-The games inside the borderland (post-apocalyptic-like Tokyo) are timed where each player has to sign in through a mobile phone (without network).
-The players who once entered the game cannot leave it, until the game finishes or their existence.
-When Arisu and his friends enter the borderland, their fast game is “Dead or Alive” where the contestants have to choose between the two gates, once signifying death and other life.
-If they open the wrong door, a laser beam shoots their dead and kills them instantly.
+The games inside the borderland (post-apocalyptic-like Tokyo) are timed, and each player has to sign in through a mobile phone (without a network).
+The players who once entered the game cannot leave it until the game finishes or they cease to exist.
+When Arisu and his friends enter the borderland, their fast game is “Dead or Alive,” where the contestants have to choose between the two gates, one signifying death and the other life.
+If they open the wrong door, a laser beam shoots them dead and kills them instantly.
 They have to make a choice in a defined time period (2 minutes or less) or flames from the floor will turn them into ashes.
-Sounds Breathtaking isn’t?
+Sounds breath-taking, isn’t it?

 A Test of Friendship

-Arisu in his journey, thus, learns why each player in the game is inclined to play alone or under a leader rather than a companion, because an emotional attachment with another player might rule his own choices inside the game of survival where there could be only one winner.
-Emotional attachment and inclinations are unavoidable for a human being and the same becomes a hovering conflict for Arisu himself when he meets Yuzuha Usagi, the love interest.
+Arisu, in his journey, thus learns why each player in the game is inclined to play alone or under a leader rather than a companion, because an emotional attachment to another player might rule his own choices inside the game of survival, where there could be only one winner.
+Emotional attachments and inclinations are unavoidable in humans, and they become a looming conflict for Arisu when he meets Yuzuha Usagi, his love interest.

 Fusion of Classics